BCDevOps/developer-experience/apps/artifactory/proxy/README.md

 The manifest is not overly generic so it takes one one mandatory parameter, the `DOMAIN_NAME`.
 This is how it can be adapted to run in a lab environnement or production cluster.
 For the lab, it is recommended to include the optional REPLICAS parameter set to `1`.

+The deployment will pull the `caddy:latest` from artifactory; make sure the credentials are setup before deploying and update the manifests as needed.

 ```console
 oc process -f deploy.yaml -p DOMAIN_NAME=apps.klab.devops.gov.bc.ca | \
 oc apply -f -